 The discussion and analysis below represent the results from the Group's continuing operations in Tunisia and Gabon.
-2018 comparatives have been restated to exclude all revenue and costs for Aje ("Discontinued Operations") in line with IFRS requirements.

-Panoro Energy reported an EBITDA of USD 24.6 million from continuing operations for the year ended 31 December 2019, compared to negative USD 3.8 million from continuing operations for the same period in 2018.
+Panoro Energy reported an EBITDA of USD 6.0 million from continuing operations for the year ended 31 December 2020, compared to USD 24.6 million from continuing operations for the same period in 2019.

-EBITDA includes revenue from sale of oil of USD 43 million from continuing operations for 2019 comprising six liftings from Dussafu totalling USD 22.9 million (352,789 bbls); coupled with USD 20.1 million (338,255 bbls) from the Group's Tunisian portfolio comprising three international liftings and six smaller domestic liftings.
-This compares to one lifting of USD 2.7 million (45,853 bbls) for Dussafu in 2018.
+EBITDA includes oil revenue from sale of oil of USD 24.2 million from continuing operations for 2020 comprising of five liftings from Dussafu totalling USD 11.4 million (266,065 bbls) and nine liftings (three international and six domestic) from the Group's Tunisian portfolio making up the remaining revenue of USD 12.8 million (356,573 bbls).
+This compares to USD 43 million in 2019 comprising six liftings from Dussafu totalling USD 22.9 million (352,789 bbls); coupled with USD 20.1 million (338,255 bbls) from the Group's Tunisian portfolio comprising three international liftings and six smaller domestic liftings.

-Under the terms of the Dussafu PSC, State profit oil is shown as revenue and amounted to USD 3.8 million (year ended 31 December 2018: USD 0.9 million).
-This is reflected in other revenue, with a corresponding amount shown as income tax (Note 6).
+Under the terms of the Dussafu PSC, State profit oil is shown as revenue and amounted to USD 2.7 million (year ended 31 December 2019: USD 3.8 million).
+This is reflected in other revenue, with a corresponding amount shown as income tax (Note 6: Income tax).

-Panoro Energy reported a net income of USD 5.4 million from continuing operations for the year ended 31 December 2019, compared to a net loss from continuing operations of USD 5.2 million in the year ended 31 December 2018.
+Panoro Energy reported a net loss of USD 2.2 million from continuing operations for the year ended 31 December 2020, compared to net income of USD 5.4 million from continuing operations for the year ended 31 December 2019.

-Exploration related costs for 2019 are USD 0.1 million compared to USD 0.7 million in 2018, all related to the Group's continuing operations.
-Qualifying costs in relation to SOEP have been capitalised as licence and exploration assets during the year resulting in lower expense in the current period.
+Exploration related costs for 2020 are USD 0.3 million compared to USD 0.1 million in 2019, all related to the Group's continuing operations.

-G&A costs relating to continuing operations increased from USD 4.7 million in 2018 to USD 5.7 million for 2019.
-The increase in 2019 is in line with previous guidance and reflects the consolidation of the Tunisian operations and addition of new staff members in the Group to cater for the increase in operations.
+G&A costs relating to continuing operations decreased from USD 5.7 million in 2019 to USD 5.1 million in 2020.
+The decrease in 2020 is a result of reduced activity levels due to the COVID-19 pandemic.